methmal1997/YOLO-algorithm-implement/README.md

-Here i couldn't able to add weigh file
+Here i couldn't able to add weight file
 So you can download from below link

 https://pjreddie.com/media/files/yolov3.weights